Claire O'Neill appears in the following:

 Tuesday, March 12, 2013

 There's no way you can really reduce the photographic history of a place to just a few artists, let alone two.
-But the curators at an L.A. museum are trying.
+But the curators at L.A.'s J. Paul Getty Museum are trying — in the forthcoming exhibition, Japan's Modern Divide.

 Friday, March 08, 2013